vmware-tanzu/tanzu-dev-portal/content/blog/kubernetes-at-home-local-k8s-options.md

 ---
 date: 2020-07-17
-description: 'Compare various options for developing on top of Kubernetes locally using Minikube, kind, and Docker Desktop.
+description: Compare various options for developing on top of Kubernetes locally using Minikube, kind, and Docker Desktop.

-  '
 featured: false
 lastmod: '2020-09-22'
 patterns: